PaloAltoNetworks/pc-rql-search/config/README.md

   rql: "config from cloud.resource where api.name = 'aws-ec2-describe-instances' addcolumn instanceId vpcId"
 ```

-# Add your tenant credentials and proper API base URL.
+# Add your tenant credentials and update api_base url to your API url

 # Update the RQL field with the RQL you want to run